![]() |

 flood channel.
 The huge increase of the size of the stream bed is linked

-to the UC redevelopment of Albany Village.
 The encroachment on Codornices Creek is not just the problem

 of the city of Albany and the university.
 Even the green city of Berkeley,